 The adjunct religious advisors are not paid by the College, but have a commitment to working with the chaplains and religious advisors to enhance the religious and spiritual life of the campus community.
 Adjunct religious advisors meet one or more of three criteria: 1) they serve a particular population on the campus that is not fully served by the ORSL chaplains and religious advisors and for whom adequate services are not readily accessible in the surrounding community; 2) their primary ministry focus is the College; or 3) the institution they represent has a significant historical connection with the College.

 All representatives of various religious groups must meet with the Dean of Religious and Spiritual Life to discuss and complete the Non-Employee Religious Leader Registration Form.
-A letter of endorsement from a national organization and a local/regional contact person is required at the initial application for adjunct religious advisor or religious affiliate status.
+A letter of endorsement from a national organization and a local/regional contact person is required at the initial application for adjunct religious advisor.
 The Dean of Religious and Spiritual Life approves all adjunct religious advisor and other appointments.
 Appointments are for one year and are renewable after an annual review with the Dean.

 Any visitors to campus, whether for an on-going partnership or a one-time event, are welcome at the invitation of members of the Mount Holyoke Community.
 All are expected to support our model of interfaith respect, engagement, and appreciation, and attempts to proselytize for a particular faith will be reason for an invitation to be rescinded.